alexmelekhin/bevplace_python/docs/cli_localize.md

 ## Behavior and notes

 - If `--estimate-pose` is set, the tool reads the matched item’s relative path from `items.jsonl` in the DB and loads that cloud from `--map-dir` to compute REM features for matching.
+  - If the index contains stored locals (`db/locals/{id}.npz`), they are used directly and the map directory is not needed.
 - If `--estimate-pose` is not set, the command performs retrieval only.
 - `--D` and `--g` should match the parameters used to build the index to avoid descriptor distribution shift.
 - Progress: a small progress message is printed; use `--quiet` to suppress.